AlejandroAkbal/Home-Lab/README.md

 # Home Lab
-What I have built on my devices at home
+What I have built on my devices at home, and common scripts I use

 ## RaspBerry 3B+
 This device is running Raspbian GNU/Linux 9.9 (stretch)